 Author: Vanessa Ngan, Staff Writer, 2006.

 The damaging effects of the sun are well established.
-Exposure to ultraviolet radiation contributes to ageing skin and is the main cause of skin cancer.
+Exposure to ultraviolet radiation contributes to skin ageing and is the main cause of skin cancer.
 Sun protection methods are extremely important in preventing these damaging effects.
 One method is to wear sun protective clothing.

 Sun protective clothing is clothing that is manufactured from ultraviolet (UV) protective fabric.
 The definition of a sun protective fabric is a fabric that must achieve a minimum UV Protection Factor (UPF) rating of at least UPF15 after the equivalent of 2 years of normal wear and tear.
-UPF is similar to SPF (sun protection factor) used to rate sunscreens but UPF is the rating used to measure the amount of UV rays that pass through fabrics when exposed to UV radiation.
+UPF is similar to SPF (sun protection factor) used to rate sunscreens, but UPF is the rating used to measure the UV rays that pass through fabrics when exposed to UV radiation.
 UPF ratings are shown in the table below.

 Much research is going into producing sun protective fabrics.
 A team at the University of New South Wales in Australia has developed a material that looks like pure close-knit cotton with a UPF of 100.
 Research has shown that a simple white cotton T-shirt only provides the same protection as applying a sunscreen with SPF 5.
 The amount of protection fabric provides depends on the type of fabric and the weave or knit of the fabric.
 In general, the tighter the weave or knit, the higher the UPF.